cxczau/jobmatch/README.md

 - Efficiency: loop through and create all Jobs then iteratively create a Seeker then match them with all Jobs through Skills

 Done:
-- Jobs, JobSeekers, Skills tables
+- Jobs, Jobseekers, Skills tables
 - joins table (Matches)
 - polymorphic joins table (JobSkills)
-- table of Jobs and JobSeekers in database
+- table of Jobs and Jobseekers in database
-- sorting on skills for Job and JobSeeker tables
+- sorting on skills for Job and Jobseeker tables
 - matching_skill_percent method on Matches
 - matching_skill_count method on Matches